How to choose the right pair of headphones for you

 If ever you’ve seen the television show Rogue Traders, you will know that not everybody plays fair – and it’s not just plumbers stealing your bone china.
 There are plenty of undesirables online as well.
 Always make sure you’re buying from a trusted source (if you are unsure, our online reviews are linked to a number of trustworthy retailers who stock the product) or you could be left with knock-off gear and no chance of a return – all for the sake of a tenner.

 Essentially, stay vigilant, just as you would when buying anything else from the web.
-Oh, and don't forget to check out our best headphones deals page for some superb bargains.

 Unlike a lot of hi-fi equipment, there isn’t a great deal of work to be done when you finally get your headphones home.
-You needn’t worry about positioning, stands or cables as with speakers, but don’t forget our earlier point about running-in.
+You needn’t worry about positioning, stands or cables as with speakers, but don’t forget our earlier point about running in.

 Lift your headphones straight from the box and plug in, and you run the risk of mighty disappointment.
 Leave them running in overnight (we do this with every pair we test) and you’ll hear the sound that was the reason you bought them in the first place.